nicolasochem/tzip/proposals/tzip-1/tzip-1.md

 Barry Warsaw, Jeremy Hylton, and David Goodger.

-None of the authors of [EIP-1], [BIP-0001], or [PEP-0001] are responsible for its use in the Tezos Interoperability Process, and should not be bothered with technical questions specific to TZIP.
+None of the authors of [EIP-1], [BIP-0001], or [PEP-0001] are responsible for its use in the Tezos Improvement Process, and should not be bothered with technical questions specific to TZIP.